 This involves me facilitating the test with users in a different location.
 There’s no fancy equipment needed and it’s great for projects where the product is internal or for a specialist audience.
-I’ve written about how I do it with Skype here.
+I’ve written about how I do it with Skype on desktop here.

 At this point in the process it’s mostly about wireframing or prototyping.
-As I’m spending most of my time on this there’s less data-gathering going on, but there are a few things that can be done to support the design work.
+As I’m spending most of my time on this there’s less evidence-gathering going on, but there are a few things that can be done to support the design work.

 As I get closer to finishing the design work and creating a prototype, I’ll want to user test it early and tweak it rather than waiting for it to be coded.
-For this I need a quick method that I can run with an incomplete project.
+For this I need a quick method that I can run for an incomplete project.
 I find it’s best to do this in-person as you can explain the context and talk around any unfinished areas.

-Ideally you’d have two people to carry out a test, one to facilitate and one to take notes but that isn’t always possible.
+Thus the best method to use here is a guerrilla test, and I’ve written up my full one-person method here.
+Though ideally you’d have two people to carry out a test, one to facilitate and one to take notes but that isn’t always possible.
 So this method works for when you need some user feedback on your product and you’re a one-man band or the only person prepared to do it.

 Once the project is finished and the website is coded up, it’s time to see if what I’ve designed is offering any improvements.
 There are a few things worth doing at this stage and if you want a fair comparison, you should carry them out in a similar way to previous steps.

 The most important of them is to do more user testing, as this gives me the quickest sense of whether what I have worked on has improved on the initial user test.
 It is also the method with the quickest turnaround on results and so we can quickly tweak anything that hasn’t worked.